Burn Ban Status

 In accordance with Local Government Code § 352.081(h), a violation of this Order is a Class C misdemeanor, punishable by a fine not to exceed $500.00.

-Click Here for the order.
+Click Here for a printable copy of the Order.